 MV Crime Stoppers Wanted Person of the Week.
 Have You Seen Him?

+MV Crime Stoppers Wanted Person of the Week.
+Have You Seen this Man?

-The Oneida County Sheriff's Department is looking for a local man after they say he failed to appear for sentencing.
-32-year-old Joseph Styles is this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
+The Oneida City Police Department is looking for a Sherrill man on charges of Petit Larceny and Falsifying Business Records.
+35-year-old John Pawlikowski III is this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.

-Styles has been wanted by police since October 6th of last year, according to Sgt.
-Michael Ladd.
-The bench warrant was issued by Judge Dwyer out of Oneida County after he failed to appear for sentencing.
-Styles was last known to frequent the Utica area, police say.
+Pawlikowski, is a white male and about 160 lbs. according to Sgt.
+Mike Burgess of the Oneida City Police.
+Burgess says there are 3 warrants for his arrest, each issued in Oneida City Court.

 Police are asking for calls and tips to be made to the Mohawk Valley Crime Stoppers tip line, anonymously at 1-866-730-8477.